-Fortunately, independent accreditors like the Organic Content Standard (OCS) and the Global Organic Textile Standard (GOTS) can determine which cottons have been grown and processed in an organic manner, and products containing certified textile can be affixed with a consumer-facing label.
+Fortunately, independent accreditors like the Organic Content Standard (OCS) and the Global Organic Textile Standard (GOTS) can determine which cottons have been grown and processed in an organic manner, and products containing a certain percentage of certified textile can be affixed with a consumer-facing label.

 How do these standards work?

 The OCS works at the farm level with approved national certification authorities to verify that a final product contains mostly organically grown and harvested plants.
 GOTS, on the other hand, ensures production meets environmental and social criteria.
-Moreover, with GOTS, integrity is maintained throughout every step in the supply chain from farm to finished product, including the otherwise especially polluting dyeing and finishing stages of production.
+Moreover, with GOTS, integrity is maintained throughout the entire post-harvest processing, including among other things spinning, knitting, weaving and the otherwise especially polluting dyeing and finishing stages of production.

 A US-made cotton shirt with a GOTS label, for example, is made up of at least 95% cotton* from a certified organic farm and its fibers are cut, woven and treated with nontoxic chemicals.
 All this is guaranteed to be done under fair, safe and transparent working conditions.